rmander-89/breezy-hubspot-sa-poc/README.md

 ### **2.2 No separate trial deal pipeline**

 There were two possible approaches to modelling trials.
-The first was to create a separate trial pipeline with one deal per trial.
+The first was to create a separate trial pipeline with one deal (or other object) per trial.
 The second was to store trial status entirely on the Contact.
 I chose the second option.
-It avoids creating unnecessary deals, reduces CRM noise and works better with marketing automation because workflows can enrol based on simple property values rather than deal updates.
+It avoids creating unnecessary deals / records, reduces CRM noise and works better with marketing automation because workflows can enrol based on simple property values rather than deal updates.
 It also avoids the complexity of updating the right deal later.

 ---